 Fundraising is an integral part of the House system at Jersey College for Girls.
 Fundraising events vary greatly and the students have great fun raising money for their chosen House charities.

 The details of the fundraising events carried out by each House can be found on the individual House pages.

 In addition, there are a number of events in which all Houses participate, again to raise money for their House charities.
 The Romanian shoebox appeal is another traditional way that JCG can help others.
 Students bring in shoeboxes filled with gifts for people in Romania to have at Christmas.
-We annually donate over 300 shoeboxes to this very important cause.
+Last year we donated over 550 shoeboxes and over £1100 to this very important cause.
 Christmas is a fun time in Houses with various themed sales and fayres taking place.
-The annual carol singing over three evenings in St Helier town centre also raised £500 in just two hours of singing.
+The annual carol singing over three evenings in St Helier town centre also raised £300 in just two hours of singing.